 Appending linksets

-With the above in mind, our goal is to find a series of instructions to append one list to another.
-This is accomplished by the following:
+With the above in mind, our goal is to append one list to another, so that the original linkset's numbers are undisturbed.
+This is accomplished by the following instructions:

 1. We start with the following two linksets:

 2. Remove the first link from the destination set, i.e. the one that should be the final root prim.
 If you're adding to a main controller, this will be the root prim of the controller itself.
-By rule III, we now have:
+By rule III, we perform:

-3. Link the new linkset to the root prim.
-Remember rule I, that you must select [A] last.
-This will create:
+3. Link the new linkset to the final root prim.
+Remember rule I, that you must select the root prim (A) last.

 4. Now insert the remainder of the original destination linkset.
-Because of rule II, this results in:
+Using rule II, this operation can be written as: